-- 1A time of year when a particular activity, typically a sport, is not engaged in: during baseball’s winter off-seasonMore example sentences
+- 1A time of year when a particular activity, typically a sport, is not engaged in: the cricket club played soccer in the off seasonMore example sentences

 - She will spend the off-season playing overseas.

 - To ensure that she was bringing her own best, Holdsclaw, 25, decided to spend part of the off-season playing overseas in Korea.

 - Toronto has a Blue Jay Caravan that in the off-season goes across Canada putting on baseball clinics.

 - 1.1A time of year when business in a particular sphere is slack: [as modifier]: off-season reductionsMore example sentences

 - The off-season rate made it a great deal: For two nights with 10 percent hotel tax, the tab came to $173.80.

 - Prices in season can often be Manhattan-high, with hotel rooms going for double and triple their off-season rate.

 - The company has expanded its vegetable line of products to take advantage of the off-season market in the European Union.

 More definitions of off seasonDefinition of off season in: